CITY OF SANDUSKY

 The Oakland Cemetery Board was established in 1975 to make rules, bylaws and regulations for the management and protection of Oakland Cemetery.
 Seven members make up this board and each serves at the pleasure of the City Commission for three-year terms.

 The Civil Service Commission was established to assist with the hiring and termination processes for city employees.
-Members are appointed for two-year terms in compliance with the laws of the State of Ohio and adopt rules and regulations consistent with these laws.
+Members are appointed for six-year terms in compliance with the laws of the State of Ohio and to adopt rules and regulations consistent with these laws.

 The Community Reinvestment Area Housing Council consists of seven members serving for three-year terms.